Risks of Not Hiring a Professional Interior Designer in DC

 Even before you hire anyone, a little prep work goes a long way.
 Here's a simple checklist:

-3. Research your home's requirements.
+Research your home's requirements.
 If you're in a DC historic district, check the DC Office of Planning's historic preservation page to find out what rules apply before you start tearing things out.
-DC's historic preservation rules, enforced by the Historic Preservation Review Board (HPRB), can require review for changes to interiors in certain landmark properties, not just exteriors
+DC's historic district regulations sometimes affect interior changes, not just exterior modifications.

 We also offer virtual design packages for those who prefer a guided approach, working with you to develop a cohesive design concept you can execute on your own timeline.